giraone/pms-sample-jee-01-ajs1/README.md

 * Basic usage of directives for e.g. date input (`<date>`).
 * Drop down boxes with values fetch via REST services.
 * Basic usage of *ngNotify* for displaying notifications (success and error messages).
+* How to deactivate buttons, display wait cursor and/or progress bar while server calls are running.
+* How to use base classes for controllers with similar functionality: base controllers for edit and list views
+* How to handle server side error
+  * like CONFLICT (409), when duplicate key exceptions are detected
 * ...

 ## Convention and design decisions